 10-522-104 IA: Technology/Media Rsrces... develop knowledge and skills in the area of media and computer resources as it relates to the instructional assistant.
 Students will gain experience creating and using web tools including electronic portfolios.

-The Community & Regional Learning Services Department, (920) 498-6906, or (800) 422-NWTC, extension 6906, or contact Enrollment Services at 888-385-NWTC.
+For more information, please contact: The Community & Regional Learning Services Department, (920) 498-6255, or (800) 422-NWTC, extension 6255, or contact Enrollment Services at 888-385-NWTC.